Inesence/REpro/README.md

-# REpro
-Receipt Processing Automation for Accounting
+# Receipt Processing Automation for Accounting